-LiDAR Density
+Lidar Density

-The acquisition parameters were designed to acquire an average first-return density of 8 points/m2 (0.74 points/ft2).
+The acquisition parameters were designed to acquire an average first-return density of $\geq 8$ points/m2 for QL1 areas and $\geq 2$ points/m2 for QL2 areas.
 First return density describes the density of pulses emitted from the laser that return at least one echo to the system.
 Multiple returns from a single pulse were not considered in first return density analysis.
 Some types of surfaces (e.g., breaks in terrain, water and steep slopes) may have returned fewer pulses than originally emitted by the laser.
 First returns typically reflect off the highest feature on the landscape within the footprint of the pulse.
 In forested or urban areas the highest feature could be a tree, building or power line, while in areas of unobstructed ground, the first return will be the only echo and represents the bare earth surface.

-The density of ground-classified LiDAR returns was also analyzed for this project.
+The density of ground-classified lidar returns was also analyzed for this project.
 Terrain character, land cover, and ground surface reflectivity all influenced the density of ground surface returns.
 In vegetated areas, fewer pulses may penetrate the canopy, resulting in lower ground density.

-The average first-return density of LiDAR data for the Clark Fork Bitterroot, Montana project was 1.21 points/ft^2 (12.98 points/m^2) while the average ground classified density was 0.33 points/ft^2 (3.52 points/m^2) (Table 11).
-The statistical and spatial distributions of first return densities and classified ground return densities per $100 \text{ m} \times 100 \text{ m}$ cell are portrayed in Figure 4 through Figure 7.
+The average first-return density of lidar data (also known as aggregate nominal pulse density or ANDP) for the Cascade County QL1 data was $20.82 \text{ points/m}^2$ while the average ground classified density was $17.30 \text{ points/m}^2$ .
+The average first-return density of lidar data for the Cascade County QL2 data was $8.10 \text{ points/m}^2$ , with the average ground classified density was $6.72 \text{ points/m}^2$ (Table 10).
+The statistical and spatial distributions of first return densities and classified ground return densities per $100 \text{ m} \times 100 \text{ m}$ cell are portrayed in Figure 5 through Figure 8.

-Table 11: Average LiDAR point densities
+Table 10: Average lidar point densities (ANPD)

-Classification Point Density First-Return 1.21 points/ft 2 12.98 points/m 2 Ground Classified 0.33 points/ft 2 3.52 points/m 2
+Classification QL1 Point Density QL2 Point Density

+First-Return 20.82 pts/m 8.10 pts/m

+Ground Classified 17.36 pts/m 6.72 pts/m